m-abdelwahab/snaplet-import/README.md

 > **Warning**
 >
 > Note that this project is experimental and is still being tested.
-If you run into any issues, please open an issue on this repository.
+If you run into any issues, please [create an issue](https://github.com/m-abdelwahab/snaplet-import/issues/new).